aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 The business migrated historical data over to a new CRM system at the end of February, and have been tracking orders in this system ever since.
 There is some mistrust of the data within the organisation, and several users have expressed concern over its quality.

-I'm partnering with the Head of Operations to extract insights from the 2019 promotional campaigns and regional expansion to deliver recommendations oncampaign timing and targeting to improve performance across sales, product, and marketing teams.
+I'm partnering with the Head of Operations to extract insights from the 2019 promotional campaigns and regional expansion to deliver recommendations on campaign timing and targeting to improve performance across sales, product, and marketing teams.
 As well as to suggest actionable improvements to ensure data integrity.

 ## Executive Summary